Euclidean Distance Geometry

 The first idea that one familiar with the compressive sensing/matrix completion literature of the 2010’s would be to try and apply low-rank matrix completion directly on the squared distance matrix \(\mathbf{D}\); after all, if one has many more points than dimensions (i.e. \(n \gg k\)) then \(\mathbf{D}\) would be low-rank as \(\textrm{rank}(\mathbf{D})\leq k+2\).
 This idea makes sense, but the only real issue is that distance matrices are notoriously finicky.
 Not only must the diagonals be zero, but more importantly the entries must satisfy a triangle inequality, which is a difficult condition to enforce.

 One prior that can be leveraged in ths problem is the fact that the target dimension \(k\) is often known in practice: either 2 or 3.
 The set of matrices of a fixed rank forms a manifold, so one can consider minimizing a distance functional on that manifold to solve the problem.
-This is outlined in greater detail in our OPT-ML 2023 paper.
-Currently, we have a provably convergent algorithm to solve this problem in a local neighborhood of the solution, which will (hopefully!) be submitted and available on the arxiv in the coming weeks.
+This approach is outlined in our paper titled “Riemannian Optimization for Non-convex Euclidean Distance Geometry with Global Recovery Guarantees”, found on arXiv or on this website.
+In order to solve this problem, one needs some statistical properties of an EDG-specific sampling operator to hold: much of the technical work in this paper is dedicated to showing that certain operators satisfy what is known as the Restricted Isometry Property.

 ``